automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

     [Automation Mojo Licenses](https://github.com/automationmojo/licenses)

-Any requests for modifications to this licensed must be reviewed and approved by Automation Mojo LLC and its in house counsel.
+Any requests for modifications to this license must be reviewed and approved by Automation Mojo LLC and its in house counsel.
 Any party submitting a change request must pay for all expenses incurred as part of the review process.
 Automation Mojo LLC reserves the right to deny any changes requested to the terms of this license.

 ## 1. Common Definitions

 ### 1.1 "this License or the License"
-As used herein, **this License** or **the License** refers to version 1 of the Automation Mojo - Dual License - Software Services
+As used herein, **this License** or **the License** refers to version 1 of the Automation Mojo - Dual License - Software Services Agency License
-Agency License

 ### 1.2 "Provider"
 The term **Provider**, refers to Automation Mojo LLC..

 ### 1.3 "The Software"
-The term **The Software** refers to one or more software products, all under a common license and as specified on an *Order Form*, that are provided by *Provider* to *Customer* the format(Object Code or Source Code) of such being specified on the *Order Form*
+The term **The Software** refers to one or more software products, all under a common license as specified on an *Order Form*, that are provided by *Provider* to *Customer* the format(Object Code or Source Code) of such being specified on the *Order Form*

 ### 1.4 "Services"
 Means collectively, support services and professional services as specified by the terms of this *License* or on the completed *Order Form*